Northern line: Off-peak

-This service pattern provides 16 tph between Finchley Central and High Barnet, 4 tph between Finchley Central and Mill Hill East, 10 tph between Kennington and Battersea Power Station and 20 tph everywhere else on the line.
+This service pattern provides 16 tph between Finchley Central and High Barnet, 4 tph between Finchley Central and Mill Hill East, and 20 tph everywhere else on the line.

 Night

-Since 2016, the Northern line has operated Night Tube services on Friday and Saturday nights between the Edgware and High Barnet termini and Morden, via the Charing Cross branch only.
+Since 2016, the Northern line has operated Night Tube services on Friday and Saturday nights between the Edgware and High Barnet termini and Morden via the Charing Cross branch only.
 Trains run every 15 minutes on each of the northern branches, combining to give eight trains per hour between Camden Town and Morden.
-There is no Night Tube service on the Mill Hill East, Bank, or Battersea branches.
+There is no Night Tube service on the Mill Hill East, Bank or Battersea branches.